chasmack/hummaps/README.md

 #### Bare word search

-A dubious feature of the search is that any words not recognized as part of a normal search term get thrown into a _bare word search_ of the FOR and DESCRIPTION fields.
+A dubious feature is that any words not recognized as part of a normal search term get thrown into a _bare word search_ of the FOR and DESCRIPTION fields.
 This results in the ability to quickly search for any mention of a distinct word or pattern of words as in `lanphere` or `mad river` but can also lead to unexpected results.
-For instance, the serach:
+For instance, the search:

 __WRONG:__ `t6n r4e s5`